 Bringoz October 2019 RoundupT

 he logistics and retail industries are constantly changing.
 A lot has happened over the past month.
 It can be a little overwhelming trying to keep track of everything.
 Luckily, we’ve been doing that for you.
-Here’s a look at six news stories from the past month to keep you up to date on what’s happening in the retail and logistics industries.
+Here’s a look at eight news stories from the past month to keep you up to date on what’s happening in the retail and logistics industries.

 Amazon Makes It's Inevitable Grocery Store Expansion

 Amazon has signed more than a dozen leases for stores in the Los Angeles area, and seems to be advancing with plans to open a new brand of grocery stores.
 Amazon looks to appeal to the mass market, by creating a brand separate from Whole Foods.
 The company’s plans dictate that it’s looking to build an experiential retail concept under one roof.
 Read more here.

 Ford Will Launch AV Delivery & Ride Hail Service in 2021

 Ford announced plans to launch a commercial autonomous vehicle service in Austin, Texas, starting in 2021.
 Ford plans to offer delivery and ride-hailing services in target markets including Austin, Washington, DC and Miami-Dade county.
 Ford’s ambitious approach of launching in three cities may seem risky, however it may be exactly what’s needed to stay ahead of the competition.
 Read more here.